omlstreaming/aaltd2021/README.md

 code gists:

-tramesino-core.ipynb - set of functions and analysis depicting the core functionality of TRAMESINO
+tramesino-core.ipynb - contains basic functions to implement the associative memory on traffic data at the core of TRAMESINO

-tramesino-spiking-processing.ipynb - set of functions and analysis depicting the core functionality of TRAMESINO
+tramesino-spiking-processing.ipynb - contains basic functions to implement the spiking neural network computational substrate for TRAMESINO

+sample data:

+tramesino_sample_data.csv - contains 24h of real-world traffic data recordings